-Family Biotic Index (FBI): Our 2013 SHEP field sampling results produced a score of 6.2 for the Hardwood Creek 'Above' site.
-This score corresponds to a "Fairly Poor" rating on the Family Biotic Index stream health chart.
-This represents a decline in stream health from 2011 and 2012 (5.0).
-The diversity and number of EPT species decreased in 2013.
-Four of the 12 families have tolerance values of 8 or greater (including the Hyaliellidae which dominated the sample).
-In 2012, Heptageniidae dominated (tolerance value 4) - this helped keep the 2012 FBI score healthier.
+Family Biotic Index (FBI): The 2014 SHEP field sampling results produced a score of 5.2 for the Hardwood Creek 'Above' site.
+This score corresponds to a "Fair" rating on the Family Biotic Index stream health chart.
+The FBI score is improved in 2014 from 2013.
+Simuliidae (Black Flies / Trueflies) and Baetidae (Mayflies) dominated the 2014 sample, which improved the FBI score.

 Number of individuals: A large sample offers more confidence for a more reliable data set.
 SHEP protocol requires a minimum of 100 individual invertebrates to be picked and identified per sample.
-157 invertebrates were identified in this sample.
-This is a good sized sample.
+178 invertebrates were identified in this sample.
+This sample size in adequate.

-Dominant Family: The dominant family was Hyalellidae (scuds).
-Hyalellidae has a tolerance value of 8 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
-They are closely related to Gammaridae (note the pollution tolerance difference).
-The distinction between the two families is the flagellum found on the antennae of Gammaridae.
-They are important food sources for fish and invertebrate predators.
-They can be extremely abundant in water bodies without fish and are important in the breakdown of organic matter (Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
-Bouchard, Jr).
+Dominant Family: The dominant family was Simuliidae (Black Flies / Trueflies).
+Simuliidae has a tolerance value of 6 on a scale of 0-10.
+The lower the tolerance value, the lower their tolerance to pollution).
+Black flies filter fine organic matter from the water.
+They are common in streams of the Upper Midwest and in some situations can reach huge numbers (Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
+Bouchard, Jr.)

-Number of Families: In 2013, 18 families were identified in the sample.
-This compares to 13 families in 2011 and 18 families in 2010.
+Number of Families: In 2014, 13 families were identified in the sample.
+This compares to 12 families in 2013 and 18 families in 2012.
 In general, a more diverse sample suggests a healthier stream environment.

 EPT: Ephemeroptera-Plecoptera-Tricoptera (Mayfly-Stonefly-Caddisfly) are three Orders of invertebrates with low tolerance to pollution.
 The more of these families in a sample, the better.
 In healthy streams, more than 10-12 EPT families is considered good; in an urban area like the Rice Creek Watershed, 3-5 EPT families is considered good.
-Baetidae (mayfly), Caenidae (mayfly), and Hydropsychidae (caddisfly) are the most common EPT families found around the Twin Cities metro area.
-In 2013, 5 EPT families were identified in the sample and made up 55% of the sample.
+In 2014, 4 EPT families (Baetidae (Mayflies), Heptageniidae (Mayflies), Hydropsychidae (Caddisfly), and Caenidae (Mayflies)) were identified in the sample and made up 51% of the sample.

 Historical Field Results for Hardwood Creek 'Below' Site

 Date # Family Biotic EPT Number of Dominant Dominant Family %

-Identified Index Families Family Overall
+Date Identified Index Families Family Overall

-Field Sampling Results:
+Field Sam Field Sampling Results:

 9/20/10 136 5.1 3 16 Gammaridae 38%

 8/20/11 154 4.4 3 11 Gammaridae 60.4%

 10/2/12 210 4.6 4 20 Gammaridae 51.4%

 8/25/13 134 4.9 4 15 Gammaridae 24%

+9/13/14 196 4.2 3 10 Gammaridae 63%